ArcGIS portal

 ArcGIS Enterprise

-ArcGIS Enterprise provides you with the same core capabilities as ArcGIS Online, but it can be installed and hosted on your own premises, behind your firewall, for controlled distribution of content.
+ArcGIS Enterprise provides you with the same core capabilities as ArcGIS Online except it's hosted on infrastructure you control, either in the cloud or on-premises, for controlled distribution of content.

 Learn more about ArcGIS Enterprise.